 Via Hope announced the creation of a new Reentry Peer Specialist training and certification in August 2018.
 The certification created a new professional opportunity for formerly incarcerated persons to use their lived experience to help others.
 The intent was to directly address the significant barriers to becoming a whole person; this includes employment, trauma, and other reentry barriers that many people face after release from incarceration.
 Reentry Peer Support has the potential to dramatically transform the behavioral health workforce.

 Unlike other reentry training models, the Via Hope training emphasizes the trauma individuals experience before, during, and after incarceration.
 The Reentry Peer Specialist credential also offers formerly incarcerated individuals an opportunity to further their own recovery while providing support and hope to other people who may be trying to find their own way through reentry and recovery.
 The credential is issued by the Texas Certification Board.
-Future Via Hope projects will focus on the implementation of this workforce into correctional facilities and broader system change related to incarceration and community reentry.
+Via Hope continues to focus on the implementation of this workforce into correctional facilities and broader system change related to incarceration and community reentry.

 The core learning objectives of this training involve participants’ self-exploration relative to: (1) Recovery from a Reentry Perspective, (2) Trauma, (3) Recidivism Intervention, (4) What it means to be a Peer Specialist, and (5) Maintaining a Whole Person Perspective.
 The training is held over a 8-day period (various formats) and is facilitated by trainers who also share lived experience around incarceration.
 We assembled a strong team to develop an excellent training and certification, with expertise in curriculum writing, evidenced-based support services, mental health, substance use, and lived experience with incarceration.